 We thought we wanted steel but changed our minds after seeing how tough some fibreglass constructions are.
 We feel that we found the best of both worlds in our heavy laid GRP hull and are really pleased with our decision.

-Which Keel To Choose For Your Sailboat
+Which Keel To Choose Before Buying A Sailboat To Sail The World In

 You’re probably starting to get the picture by now-there is no right answer.
 There are many different keels to choose from, all with their own benefits and negatives.
 I’ve only listed some of the more commonly found, but you will find a huge array of different keels.
 Choose what you think is right for you when buying your sailboat to sail the world in.

 Full keel boats are generally considered better for ocean sailing (though for every argument claiming this you will find a million counter-arguments, so believe what you like!)
 Full keel boats are the most comfortable, and the rudder is fully protected.
 They are stable in heavy conditions and generally heave to well.
 But they are also slow and have hardly any control going astern.
+Not great for Med mooring!

 Fin With Spade Rudder